andwn/marsdev/doc/install_macos.md

 ## Installation on MacOS

-These steps work on my Macbook with Catalina.
-It should work on Mojave and Big Sur too.
+These steps work on my Macbook with Monterey.
+It should work on Catalina and Big Sur too.
-Marsdev does not work on Apple Silicon yet.
-There are some AArch64 problems to sort out.
+Marsdev may compile on Apple Silicon now that some Aarch64 problems have been fixed, but I don't have one to test with.

 ### Dependencies